Green Burial: An affordable and environmentally-friendly alternative death care option

 What if there is no green burial cemetery near me?

 If the family owns rural land, you can consider a home burial.
 Most states allow natural burial on private property.
-Each county has its own zoning requirements, so you must apply for the correct permit.
+Each county has zoning requirements, so you must apply for the correct permit.

-Just remember that unless you have established a protected family cemetery on the land if the land use should change, the remains could become inaccessible or disturbed.
+Just remember that unless you have established a protected family cemetery on the land, if the land use should change, the remains could become inaccessible or disturbed.

 In most states, you do not legally need to employ a funeral director.
 It is just a convention that we do.
 10 states have legislation that stipulates only a funeral director can transport the deceased and obtain the necessary permits and death certificates.